 Adopting a dog is a major life commitment in terms of time, lifestyle, and finances.
-And it can be one of the most rewarding things you can do for yourself, your family, and for the dogs.
-But preparation is key.
-If you aren’t prepared, things can go bad quickly.
+It can be one of the most rewarding things you do for yourself, your family, and for the dog; but preparation is key.
+If you aren’t prepared, things can go wrong quickly.
 That may lead to giving up a new dog soon after bringing it home.
 One of the biggest reasons that people bring pets to shelters – or bring them back to shelters soon after adopting – is because they have unreasonable expectations for having the “perfect” dog immediately upon getting him home.
 They were not prepared for all the changes to their lifestyle.
 Or they don’t have the time or patience to cope with unexpected behavior issues or training.
 Maybe they lack the financial resources to handle the expenses of owning a pet.

-Here are some things to consider when bringing a new dog home:
+Here are some things to consider before bringing a new dog home:

 Why do you want a dog?

 Seriously consider the reasons you want a dog.
 If you want a dog to get you up and moving, can you commit to the time and energy it takes?
 Most dogs require a minimum of an hour a day of exercise in addition to regular walks.
 If you choose a high energy breed, they need frequent (if not constant) mental and physical stimulation.
 They also need to learn when to be still and quiet, and for an active breed, this is a challenge.

 Regardless of breed, training will be paramount to controlling behavior issues that can arise.
 Don’t ignore this, or it will get worse.
 If you want a dog that will hang out with you on the couch, a low-energy dog might be more your speed.
 But even they still require at least an hour of exercise a day to stay healthy, and brain games to keep their minds sharp.